What Are an Employee's Options When the Boss Acts Like a Jerk?

 He has been here for almost two years and it continues to get worse.
 He has made fun of one of our supervisors who is mentally handicapped, and he has accused the staff of stealing from him.
 Everyone walks around him on pins and needles and he is constantly yelling at people, and demeaning them.

 He trusts no one and he's very paranoid.
 The union has written many grievances and he is constantly breaking our contract.
-The reader has had many talks with him and he continues not to listen to me or anyone else.
-He has documented all of his incidents and has encouraged other employees to do the same.
+I have had many talks with him and he continues not to listen to me or anyone else.
+I have documented all of these incidents and have encouraged other employees to do the same.

 The reader has described a work situation that requires that his response is broken down into three separate categories for clarity.